msvbhat/kube-monkey/README.md

 ## Planned Enhancements

-1. Introdure Active Health Check instead of Passive one
-1. Define metrics for exporting and add metrics endpoint
+1. Define metrics for exporting and export them through metrics endpoint
-1. Add sophisticated method of specifying pods with labels etc
+1. Add sophisticated method of specifying pods with specific labels etc
 1. Also add blacklisting namespaces
+1. Send events to pods for visibility
 1. Use cli args instead of env variables
-1. Send events to pods for visibility
+1. More options to delete pods on specific nodes only etc